 What is Private Equity?

-How Are Private Equity Investments Made?Private equity investing is part of the private market and cannot be accessed through a public exchange.
-Private equity is capital that is invested in a company, but unlike some other forms of investment, private equity investors take a majority ownership stake in that company.
-These investments are made through private equity firms that manage and invest capital through private equity funds.
-Investment in private equity tends to come from institutional and accredited investors who are more able to dedicate large sums of capital over an extended period of time.
-These investors are typically more sophisticated, require less oversight and protection, and are willing to take on more risk.
-They can include large financial institutions, insurance companies, trusts, and individuals with high net worth.
+How Are Private Equity Investments Made?Private equity investing is part of the private market and cannot be accessed through a public exchange (in other words, all private equity operates pursuant to exemptions from registration pursuant to the Securities Act of 1933 and the rules promulgated thereunder by the SEC; frequently, – but not always – this means Section 4(a)(2) and Regulation D).
+Private equity is capital that is invested in a company, but unlike some other forms of investment, private equity investors may sometimes (but not always) take a majority ownership stake in that company.
+If the private equity firm takes a minority stake, it is not uncommon for certain protective terms to be added to the company’s governing documents and/or for the private equity firm to receive one or more board seats.
+Private equity firms typically manage and invest capital through one or more subsidiary funds, typically structured as limited partnerships by the private equity firm, which will control the fund’s general partner and make all decisions for the limited partnership as a result.
+Investment in private equity tends to come from large institutional investors or ultra-high net worth individuals who are both more able to dedicate large sums of capital over an extended period of time and more able to assess a private investment on its merits and/or request relevant financials without the mandatory disclosures required by the SEC.
+These investors are typically more sophisticated, require less oversight and protection, and are willing to take on more risk (with the promise of more return that that risk carries).
+These institutional investors may include large financial institutions, insurance companies, family trusts, college endowment funds, or pension and retirement funds.
 Private equity firms form funds, each having a specific fundraising goal.
 When they have hit their goal, the fund will be closed and they will then invest this money in private companies that they consider particularly promising, make acquisitions in struggling companies, or use the funds as working capital until a company can be publicly funded through an IPO or sold.
 In most cases, private equity funds invest in companies hoping to increase their value until they can be sold down the road at a profit.

 - Funding for companies that are underperforming but have good investment potential — The intention for these investments is to make necessary changes to help them turn things around and help them grow and gain value.
 In some cases, private equity will take a distressed company’s assets and put them up for sale.